jorgecarleitao/arrow2/README.md

 ## Features in pyarrow not in this crate

-Too many to enumerate; e.g. nested dictionary arrays, map, nested parquet.
+Too many to enumerate; e.g. nested dictionary arrays, nested parquet.

 ## FAQ